-- A business case is completed, and implemented if appropriate, for a Domain Manager's residence and adjacent work yard. - Powerboats will not be allowed from 2018, unless specifically authorised as safety vessels for events, scientific and research purposes, and for management operations. - Water craft launching facilities are limited to a single defined point at Lake Taharoa and Lake Waikare. - Biosecurity checking bay/s are developed and supported by related information at each launching point.
+- A business case is completed, and implemented, for a Domain Manager's residence and adjacent workyard. - Powerboats will not be allowed on Lake Waikare, unless specifically authorised as safety vessels for events, scientific and research purposes, and for management operations. - Promote Kai Iwi Lakes as an events and training venue appropriate to the values of this lake. - Develop dedicated swimming areas in both Lakes Taharoa and Waikare, where boats are not allowed to be moored or used. - Watercraft launching facilities are limited to a single defined point at Lake Taharoa and Lake Waikare. - Biosecurity checking bay/s are developed and supported by related information at each launching point. - Licensing system established to ensure all users and their vessels meet the required biosecurity standards. - Work with Northland Regional Council to develop and implement a bylaw that controls boats, biosecurity and speed etcetera on the lakes.